 Big companies don’t think it twice: the wider their audience, the higher their profits.
 In this context, when they want to carve out a market niche worldwide, English is not enough.
 What is missing here, as far as businesses are concerned, is serious attention to multilingual needs in customer support.
-Multilingual chatbot is a gold opportunity to reach them all.
+Multilingual chatbots are a gold opportunity to reach them all.

 Use cases of language detection

 - Multilingual bots.
 These bots are those who not only identify the language every user is speaking, but they are also smart enough to give the right answer in the right language.

 That is, undoubtedly, quite useful for those multinationals that have an international market since their customers come from all over the world and need someone to attend them around the clock in every time zone.
 A good illustration of a multilingual conversational agent can be Siri from Apple that currently supports up to 20 languages.